lostintangent/node-azure/README.md

 az appservice plan update -n nina-demo-plan --number-of-workers 2
 ```

 When you scale a web app out like this, incoming traffic will be transparently load balanced between all instances, which allows you to immediately increase your capacity, without having to make any code changes, or worry about the needed infrastructure.
 This scaling simplicity is why stateless web apps are considered a best practice, since it makes the ability to scale them up, down, out, etc. entirely deterministic, since no single VM/app instance includes state that is neccessary in order to function.
-If you push all of your app's state (and associated complexity!) into PaaS database, and allow someone else to manage it for you (e.g. DocumentDB, managed Redis), you'll likely be much happier in the long run!
+If you push all of your app's state (and associated complexity!) into PaaS database, and allow someone else to manage it for you (e.g. Cosmos DB, managed Redis), you'll likely be much happier in the long run!

 > Note: While this tutorial only illustrates running a single web app as part of an App Service Plan, you can actually create and deploy multiple web apps into the same plan.
 This allows you to provision/pay for a single plan (which is ultimately a cluster of homogenous VMs, determine by the plan's SKU/worker count), and make the most use of them.